A restaurant serving what is arguably Harlem's best fried chicken now sits empty.

 But all is not lost.
 The beloved fried chicken joint, run by chef Charles Gabriel, is opening a string of new locations as part of a citywide chain, according to New York Magazine.

-The newest Harlem address will be 340 W 145th Street and Edgecombe Avenue.
+The restaurant's new Harlem address will be 340 W 145th Street and Edgecombe Avenue, where hiring notices in the windows reveal an updated orange-and-teal logo.

-Another location at 144-146 W 72nd Street on the Upper West Side will open in the next few months, and Brooklyn is likely to be next.
+Another location at 144-146 W 72nd Street on the Upper West Side will open in the next few months, and a Brooklyn branch is expected to follow.

-Gabriel, who fries his perfectly-seasoned chicken in the pan the old-fashioned way, has moved his business a number of times—his eatery was on 151st Street before this—gaining accolades along the way.
+Gabriel, who fries his perfectly-seasoned chicken in the pan the old-fashioned way, has moved his business a number of times in Harlem—his eatery was on 151st Street before this—gaining accolades along the way.

 He was a semifinalist for a James Beard Award for best chef in 2018, and was the subject of a profile in the New Yorker in 2014.